Intermediate topological entropies for subsets of nonautonomous dynamical systems

 \item[(6)] (\emph{Finite stability}) Analogously to the upper \(\theta\)-intermediate dimension, the upper \(\theta\)-intermediate topological entropy is finitely stable: for any \(Z_1,Z_2\subseteq X\),

 \end{itemize} \end{proposition}

-\begin{remark} As for the lower \(\theta\)-intermediate dimension, the lower \(\theta\)-intermediate topological entropy is in general not finitely stable.
+\begin{remark} As with the lower \(\theta\)-intermediate dimension, the lower \(\theta\)-intermediate topological entropy is in general not finitely stable.
 Moreover, neither the upper nor the lower \(\theta\)-intermediate topological entropy is countably stable. \end{remark}